noamba/SB_NLP/README.md

 ## Possible next steps
-1. NLP nay be improved.
+- NLP nay be improved.
 For example: There are more than 40 languages in the `off_categories.tsv` file.
 I used `Spacy`'s large English model to lemmatize all categories.
 It seems `Spacy` has models for about 15 languages (including a `Multi-language` model) - those could be used to lemmatize specific languages better.
 Other packages (e.g. `NLTK`) may be useful for this as well.
-2. Add tests: For example, I did not test all units (functions).
+- Add tests: For example, I did not test all units (functions).
-3. Persist data in a production level DB (perhaps Postgres/Redis/Mongo?) instead of a file.
+- Persist data in a production level DB (perhaps Postgres/Redis/Mongo?) instead of a file.
-4. Add type annotation to allow static type checking with mypy.
+- Add type annotation to allow static type checking with mypy.
+- Refactor to simplify and by that reduce bug-risk and increase maintainability and extendability.
+- Optimize speed and memory footprint of the initial match-phrase creation.
-5. For a more complicated application and/or additional dev and deployment requirements I would consider `poetry` and/or `conda` to manage packages.
+- For a more complicated application and/or additional dev and deployment requirements I would consider `poetry` and/or `conda` to manage packages.